samuelxyz/drg-analysis/memes.md

 ## Weapon-for-the-upgrade Starter Pack

-DRG contains a number of upgrades or overclocks that define the power of the entire weapon.
+DRG contains a number of upgrades or overclocks that drive the power of the entire weapon.
 The upgrade isn't an add-on for the weapon.
 The entire weapon is an add-on for the upgrade.

 ![](img/drg_starter_pack.png)

 This meme was made for an earlier version of DRG, before damage stubby was buffed into a meta option and before the abysmally bad Turret Arc was reworked into Micro Conductor Add-On.
+Also, the coilgun somehow manages to be still incredibly strong without the fear upgrade, but fear of course makes it even more broken.

 ## Moh's Scale of Loadout Hardness

-Provides a (rough, subjective) ranking of loadouts based on their power.
+Provides a (rough, subjective) ranking of loadout elements based on their power.
 Some players tend to avoid the most powerful options for various reasons (they invalidate some game mechanics, they feel boring to use personally, etc).
 Most players have a natural instinct to optimize their loadout to be good to some degree.

 ![](img/hardness.png)

 Some explanations in response to objections I have seen:
-* Some people do not understand why their favorite weapons, such as AI Stability Engine, Warthog, or RJ250 are not classed higher.
+* Some people would question why their favorite weapons, such as AI Stability Engine, Warthog, or RJ250 are not classed higher.
 These weapons, while solid, tend to lack the strengths of other weapons that compete for the same slot.
 For example, RJ250 has its upsides, but lacks the killing, defense, and pushing power that Breach Cutter has against non-trash enemies.
-Warthog has Turret Whip, which is okay in power but is heavily restricted by turret behavior and setup time, and lacks both the low-friction, flexible crowd clear of a dedicated AOE primary or the ranged burst DPS of a dedicated single-target primary.
+Warthog has Turret Whip, which is okay in power but is heavily restricted by turret behavior and setup time, and lacks both the low-friction, flexible crowd clear of a dedicated AOE primary and the ranged burst DPS of a dedicated single-target primary.
 * People may read an implied statement here that meta builds are not fun builds to play, due to them being different categories and due to the descriptions of meta builds not mentioning that they are fun.
 I do think meta builds can be as fun or more fun than those I have put in the "fun" categories, but whether being *too powerful* is less fun, and how powerful is too powerful, are up to your preferences.
 There is not a simple fixed relationship between the amount of fun and the amount of power.
 To me, the main criterion that lands a build in the "fun" categories (5 and 6) is that they have significant tradeoffs or weaknesses that meta builds do not, and therefore rely more on their fun value than meta builds do - not that they necessarily have a higher total fun level.
 * Yes, bunkering is not any particular upgrade or overclock that exists inside a loadout.
 However, it is often something that particular loadouts are built around.
 * I didn't mention ___!
 Yes, of course I don't have enough room or sufficiently strong opinions to place absolutely every loadout.
-Also, some loadouts exist across a broad range of the hardness scale.
+Also, some options exist across a broad range of the hardness scale.
 For example, Dash is widely considered the best of all perks, which might warrant a hard meta rank, but it is taken at very high rates on basically any loadout of level 4 and above.

 ## Copypastas